How can plugins compromise WordPress security?

 RELATED :

-How to log into your WordPress site
+How to access your WordPress Dashboard

 Another way to check for WordPress plugin threats is to scan your website.
 A full scan can inform you of security issues overall, as well as plugin vulnerabilities.